Stihl BR 600 - 677 CFM Gas Backpack Blower

 4-Mix Engine Technology

-Stihl's 4-Mix engine combines the advantages of 2-cycle and 4-cycle engines.
+Stihl's 4-Mix engine combines the advantages of 2-stroke and 4-stroke engines.
 This award-winning 4-stroke engine runs on a mix of gasoline and oil (1:50).
 For this to happen, the gasoline-oil mix enters the cylinder head through a bypass channel in order to offer full lubrication, which avoids the need for parts like an oil pump, sump or tank (which are compulsory for traditional 4-stroke engines).
 Therefore, there is no oil servicing to do (easy maintenance), the leaf blower is lighter (due to fewer parts) and its overall noise is lower.
 Additionally, all 4-MIX engines are fitted with a system that considerably reduces the effort needed to pull the starter rope.

 The bottom line